-‘Hey Jude don’t make it bad’ So sung Paul McCartney and the Beatles.
-The UK, with the Southern part in particular saw some of the worst of the hurricane that was St Jude.
-My county town of Essex saw its own share of devastation, why my patio furniture was blown from one end of the patio to the other!
+‘Hey Jude, don’t make it bad’ So sung Paul McCartney and the Beatles.
+The UK, with the Southern part, in particular, saw some of the worst of the hurricane that was St Jude.
+My county town of Essex saw its share of devastation, why my patio furniture was blown from one end of the patio to the other!

-It is hard to believe that a person standing on a piece of bulsar wood, okay granted technology has progressed somewhat and nowadays they’re made of polyurethane or polystyrene foam covered with layers of fibreglass, can ride through waves of such ferocity.
+It is hard to believe that a person is standing on a piece of bulsar wood, okay granted technology has progressed somewhat, and nowadays they’re made of polyurethane or polystyrene foam covered with layers of fibreglass, can ride through waves of such ferocity.

-It is with a sense of awe that I read that a Brazilian, one Carlos Burle, rode the world’s biggest wave.
-Yesterday off the coast of Nazare, a sleepy fishing village near Praia do Norte, Burle rode an estimated 100ft wave; absolutely staggering.
+It is with a sense of awe that I read that a Brazilian, one Carlos Burle, rode the world’s most significant wave.
+Yesterday off the coast of Nazare, a sleepy fishing village near Praia do Norte, Burle rode an estimated 100ft wave; staggering.
 His colleague and fellow Brazilian Maya Gabeira nearly lost her life, yet thankfully only broke an ankle.

 Renowned for picking up the best of the fierce Atlantic swell, it’s a mecca for the world’s best surfers.
-In fact it was in the same place on November 1st 2011 that the previous record was recorded, 78ft.
+It was in the same place on November 1st 2011 that the previous record was recorded, 78ft.

-Mr Burle seems a unassuming man.
+Mr Burle seems an unassuming man.
 He spoke to a surfing a magazine about his achievement